Yasmeenabu/yasmeen-abuhasirah.github.io/index.md

 **Description:**
 This research aims to develop AI-based methods to analyze the compliance of Terms of Use and Privacy Policies of children’s mobile games with privacy regulations in Québec, Canada, and the United States (e.g., COPPA).
-The project proposes a two-layer ontology—combining a normative core ontology with a domain-specific privacy ontology—supported by NLP and large language models to enable transparent, explainable, and legally grounded analysis.
+The project proposes a two-layer ontology, combining a normative core ontology with a domain-specific privacy ontology, supported by NLP and large language models to enable transparent, explainable, and legally grounded analysis.

 ---